OntoloBridge/WSBO/README.md

 # Submissions
 We welcome submissions of abstracts of **300 words or less** for oral presentations and tool demos.
 Submit your abstract here: https://easychair.org/conferences/?conf=wsbo2021.

-Selected abstracts should prepare a 20-minute slide presentation plus an additional 5-10 minutes for questions and discussion.
+Selected abstracts will give a presentation not to exceed 15 minutes, allowing an additional 5 minutes for audience questions.

 Presentations may fall into any of the following categories
 * Developing and maintaining biomedical ontologies